atari-monk/apollo/data/storage001/folder016/file004.md

 6. Change footbal_slideshow publish on github pages to static content (simpler, faster).
 7. Change footbal_slideshow title to Slideshow
 8. Add py script to copy build.
+9. Add scene with field colliders.

+## AIMovement

+Using new system template and method for pressing key.
+Can i similate player movement ?
+Player uses WSAD, position is in transform.
+Center of screen is 960, 540.
+Player starts from 760, 540.
+Can u write simulating movment in circular shape ?
+By just simulating key presses in some times.
+U can check position to correct stuff.
+Or maybe you have better idea for this kind of movement simulation.